ash1ni/Web-Store/README.md

-# How To Build A Decentralized Ecommerce Platform with React and Solidtiy

-Read the full tutorial here: [**>> How To Build A Decentralized Ecommerce Platform with React and Solidtiy**](https://daltonic.github.io)

-This example shows How To Build A Decentralized Ecommerce Platform with React and Solidtiy:
+ Build A Decentralized Ecommerce Platform with React and Solidtiy:

 ![Add New Product](./screenshots/0.gif)
 <center><figcaption>Add New Product</figcaption></center>